AlexandreVerept/AirIQ2/README.md

 - <u>Receive useful data</u> from the `Data Collector` to store it in the `Data base`.
 - <u>Provide data</u> to our real time `Prediction script`, <u>receive the results of the predictions</u> and store them in the `Data base`.
-- This API is <u>password protected</u> as it should only be used by us.

 **Data Base:**